 It is possible to upload routes to navigate to via the mobile app.
 You won’t get full topographical maps but more of a breadcrumb and arrow alternative.

 On an iOS device, the Coros app connects to Strava, Training Peaks, RQ, Apple Health, and WeRun.

 The Coros Apex is the only watch I’ve used to date that could accurately track my swimming strokes and distance when used for pool swimming; even when I went one lap freestyle and one lap breast for 20 laps.

+No other wearables I have used comes close to this level of stroke identification.
+Well done Coros!
 What’s even more impressive is that Coros listed the stroke types alongside distance and pace directly in app.

 Your mileage may vary because of the difference in swimming strokes style.
 But, my belief is that I should never have to swim in a particular manner to help a $400-500 USD watch recognize my strokes; it should be other way round.
 In this case, a $300 watch.

-There’s a quick menu that is enabled by long-pressing the lower right button.
+There is also a quick menu that is enabled by long-pressing the lower right button.